wyldere/data/README.md

-this is just gonna go on and on forever vro
+this is just gonna go on and on vro